johnlhuangP/outreach_email/README.md

 # Email Outreach Script
-### Project Details: I created an email outreach pipeline to automate outreach efforts for Sift, a Brown University based startup.
+** Project Details **: I created an email outreach pipeline to automate outreach efforts for Sift, a Brown University based startup.
 ## How you can use this pipeline:
 1. Download VSCode and Python if you do not have them already.
    - VSCode: https://code.visualstudio.com/download